hookkshot/BluEngine/STYLES.md

 	exitButton.Style["hover"]["layer-1"] = ImageLayer.FromColor(new Color(255,0,0,50));
 }
 ```
-Note that it is not important for style information to go in loading routines, it may be changed at any time.
-You may change global styles AFTER creating your buttons too; the order of these operations is unimportant.
+Note that it is not important for purely visual style information to go in loading routines, it may be changed at any time.
+This isn't necessarily the case for positioning and dimension style information, however.
+To ensure all relevant style information is always applied, perform your widget creation inside `LoadWidgets()`, and NOT `LoadContent()`.

 [Back to top](#widgets--styles)